Pyramid Mountain – Tripod Rock

 These large towers dominate the views in this area, unfortunately.
 Not long after the crossing, there is a side trail to the left that is just a view down the power line cut.

-0.5 – Continue following BLUE (Mennen).
-[ORANGE starts to the left near a sign for “bear rock” and will be the return route].
+0.6 – Continue towards Tripod Rock and following BLUE (Mennen).
+[ORANGE starts to the left and will be the return route].

 Those pesky power lines and towers dominate the view but the overlooks are still nice.

-The towers are much taller after they were redone several years ago (~2013).
+The towers are much taller after they were redone many years ago (~2013).

-After the overlook, continue following BLUE (Mennen) as it descends.
+After the overlook, continue towards Tripod Rock, following BLUE (Mennen) as it descends.

-1.1 – Continue straight to now follow BLUE DOT.
+1.6 – At a cairn, veer left to now follow BLUE DOT.
 [BLUE (Mennen) leaves to the right and loops back to the parking lot.]

 Soon, continue ahead on BLUE DOT where YELLOW DOT leaves to the left near a sign for “Bear Rock”.